Add this page to your book

 - Though the CCGX has no built-in WiFi that functionality can easily be added by attaching a USB-WiFi dongle.
 See CCGX Manual, WiFi section for details.

 - The built-in WiFi in the Venus GX has a very low signal strength - unfortunately.
 It is strong enough to connect to a phone, tablet or laptop in order to access setup and monitoring.
 But to connect the Venus GX to the internet either use the built-in Ethernet port or add a USB-WiFi dongle.
 See Venus GX Manual, WiFi section for details.
 Make sure the Venus GX is running v2.06 or later - early shipments of Venus GX units ran v2.05.

 - The hardware of the Venus GX and Octo GX includes a built-in Bluetooth Smart chipset which hasn't proved satisfactory.
 Bluetooth Smart for GX devices is coming soon but will not use built-in chipsets.

 - Larger SD memory cards (SDXC) are not supported.
 SD cards can be used for two purposes:

 - The second CANbus port is accessible via the GND, CAN-H and CAN-L terminals.
-Note that the port is not Isolated.
-See Settings → Services for configuring that port.
+Note that the port is not isolated.
+See Settings → Services in the GX device menu for configuring that port.

 - The programmable relay can be set to act as an alarm relay, automatic genset start stop, or an on/off switch, and is controlled via the GUI and/or ModbusTCP.